Italian language: Grammar

 Nouns, adjectives, and articles inflect for gender and number (singular and plural).

 Like in English, common nouns are capitalized when occurring at the beginning of a sentence.
-Unlike English, nouns referring to languages (e.g. Italian), speakers of languages, or inhabitants of an area (e.g. Italians) are not capitalized.
+Unlike English, nouns referring to languages (e.g. Italian) and adjectives pertaining to ethnicity are never capitalized, while speakers of languages, or inhabitants of an area (e.g. Italians) used to always be capitalized, but, starting from the 19th century, this convention has been subject to various changes.

 There are three types of adjectives: descriptive, invariable and form-changing.
 Descriptive adjectives are the most common, and their endings change to match the number and gender of the noun they modify.
 Invariable adjectives are adjectives whose endings do not change.
-The form changing adjectives "buono (good), bello (beautiful), grande (big), and santo (saint)" change in form when placed before different types of nouns.
+The form-changing adjectives buono 'good', bello 'beautiful', grande 'big', and santo 'saint/holy' change in form when placed before different types of nouns.
 Italian has three degrees for comparison of adjectives: positive, comparative, and superlative.

 The order of words in the phrase is relatively free compared to most European languages.
 The position of the verb in the phrase is highly mobile.
 Word order often has a lesser grammatical function in Italian than in English.
 Adjectives are sometimes placed before their noun and sometimes after.
 Subject nouns generally come before the verb.
-Italian is a null-subject language, so that nominative pronouns are usually absent, with subject indicated by verbal inflections (e.g. amo 'I love', ama '(s)he loves', amano 'they love').
-Noun objects normally come after the verb, as do pronoun objects after imperative verbs, infinitives and gerunds, but otherwise pronoun objects come before the verb.
+Italian is a null-subject language, so nominative pronouns are usually absent, with subject indicated by verbal inflections (e.g. amo 'I love', ama '(s)he loves', amano 'they love').
+Noun objects normally come after the verb, as do pronoun objects after imperative verbs, infinitives and gerunds, but otherwise, pronoun objects come before the verb.

 There are both indefinite and definite articles in Italian.
 There are four indefinite articles, selected by the gender of the noun they modify and by the phonological structure of the word that immediately follows the article.
-Uno is masculine singular, used before z (/ts/ or /dz/), s+consonant, gn (/ɲ/), or ps, while masculine singular un is used before a word beginning with any other sound.
+Uno is masculine singular, used before z (/ts/ or /dz/), s+consonant, gn (/ɲ/), pn or ps, while masculine singular un is used before a word beginning with any other sound.
 The noun zio 'uncle' selects masculine singular, thus uno zio 'an uncle' or uno zio anziano 'an old uncle,' but un mio zio 'an uncle of mine'.
 The feminine singular indefinite articles are una, used before any consonant sound, and its abbreviated form, written un', used before vowels: una camicia 'a shirt', una camicia bianca 'a white shirt', un'altra camicia 'a different shirt'.
 There are seven forms for definite articles, both singular and plural.
-In the singular: lo, which corresponds to the uses of uno; il, which corresponds to the uses with consonant of un; la, which corresponds to the uses of una; l', used for both masculine and feminine singular before vowels.
+In the singular: lo, which corresponds to the uses of uno; il, which corresponds to the uses with the consonant of un; la, which corresponds to the uses of una; l', used for both masculine and feminine singular before vowels.
 In the plural: gli is the masculine plural of lo and l'; i is the plural of il; and le is the plural of feminine la and l'.